williamsharkey/witchhouse/README.md

 # witchhouse
-occult golang
+- occult golang
-ghostlang
+- ghostlang

 rules
 =====
-1. everything is --deprecated--
+1. everything is ~~deprecated~~
-2. only programmed by candlelight
+2. only programmed under candlelight
-3. attribution: a ghosts did it
+3. attribution: a ghost did it